maznicky/AR2HUB/README.md

 ### Issues
-"Players" sometimes isn't detected upon loading causing matcha to crash, (I don't know if that's Matcha or the game)
+"Players" sometimes isn't detected upon loading causing matcha to crash, (I don't know if that's Matcha, me or the game)
 Map ESP works fine, it's just the keybinds having issues

 **Mouse 4 and Mouse 5 cannot be used for anything.** Matcha reads them as never